Adapt and automate — or fall by the wayside.

-- Asking Begging healthcare professionals to send sensitive personal info via insecure means.
+- Begging healthcare professionals to send sensitive personal info via insecure means.

-- Expensive and painfully tedious job applications that qualified candidates refuse to complete
+- Expensive and painfully tedious job applications that qualified candidates simply avoid.

-The list of consistent, laborious, inefficient daily workflows goes on.
+The list of consistently laborious and inefficient daily workflows goes on.
 This industry is running on excel sheets and post-it notes.
 At least it feels like it.

 So what IS the solution?
 Automation, automation, automation.
 What does automation look like in this space?

 Automated marketing systems allow for accurate and precise contact with the right candidate at the right time, and with solutions that are relevant to their wants and needs.